bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 passed directly to the software.

-This document has been prepared by the GNAP working group design team of Kathleen Moriarty, Fabien Imbault, Dick Hard, Mike Jones, and Justin Richer.
-This document is input into the GNAP working group.
+This document has been prepared by the GNAP working group design team of Kathleen Moriarty, Fabien Imbault, Dick Hardt, Mike Jones, and Justin Richer.
+This document is input into the GNAP working group and includes many notes on areas of discussion and decision that need to be made by the GNAP working group.
+Many of the features in this proposed protocol can be accomplished in a number of alternative ways, and where possible, the editor has included notes and discussion from the design team regarding the options as understood.
+The design team believes that this document represents a reasonable starting point for the working group and submits all content to the working group for consensus building.

 {::boilerplate bcp14}